mworion/MountWizzard4/docs/source/explain_windows.rst

 Hemisphere Points Polar
 ^^^^^^^^^^^^^^^^^^^^^^^
+Beside the ALT/AZ view - which is the standard view for modeling - you can add a polar diagram as well.
+It basically shows similar information.
+You can't edit point or horizon line in the polar diagram !

 .. image:: _static/window_hemisphere_polar.png
     :align: center
     :scale: 71%

 Hemisphere Horizon Edit
 ^^^^^^^^^^^^^^^^^^^^^^^
+Changing operation mode to "Edit Horizon Mask" will change the horizon color to pink.
+You can now edit the horizon line like the model point with adding a point with left mouse click and removing a point with right mouse click.
+If you don't need a horizon mask, simply switch it of by unchecking "Horizon Mask" on the top.

 .. image:: _static/window_hemisphere_horizon_edit.png
     :align: center
     :scale: 71%